 The Board considers its key stakeholder groups to include:

-- customers – deep and wide relationships with our customers are crucial for the success of our business in developing novel recipes with our customers in developing their next generation of products;
+customers – deep and wide relationships with our customers are crucial for the success of our business in developing novel solutions with our customers and in developing their next generation of products;

 The Company obtains feedback from stakeholder groups by way of:

 informal meetings and consultation with employees’ representatives, and reports received through the Group’s Whistleblowing policy;